-Should you need to report criminal actions or other emergencies occurring on campus, please report this directly to Holly Gamble, Director of Earth City campus, Adam Epstein Director of Education at Fenton campus.
-If Holly Gamble or Adam Epstein is not available, please report to someone in administration.
+Should you need to report criminal actions or other emergencies occurring on campus, please report this directly to Holly Gamble, Director of Earth City campus.
+If Holly Gamble is not available, please report to someone in administration.
 If they are not available, then report to the instructor in charge.
 These officials will notify the local law enforcement agency or emergency medical technicians depending on the seriousness of the incident.
-For a detailed procedures go to our website to access the Annual Campus Security report: www.midwestinstitute.com/sites/default/files/MidwestInstituteASRUpdated.pdf.
+For a detailed procedures go to our website to access the Annual Campus Security report:

+www.midwestinstitute.com/sites/default/files/MidwestInstituteASRUpdated.pdf.

 The purpose and authority of Midwest Institute staff is limited to the enforcement of campus rules and regulations.
-Incidents that go beyond this scope are referred to as investigated by the Fenton/St. Louis County police department.
+Incidents that go beyond this scope are referred to as investigated by the St. Louis County police department.